andyw-lala/Tek7904ALedGraticule/README.md

 ## Gerber Files
 Here are generated gerbers, so you can use your PCB house of choice.
 Note that I have only checked these with a viewer, I ordered my boards direct from OSHPark using the eagle board file.
-Send feedback if you use these files and the work or don't work.
+Send feedback if you use these files and they work or don't work.
 * [Gerber zipfile](V3_gerbers.zip)

 ## Order Boards